panoply/spx/docs/src/views/docs/usage/typescript.md

 permalink: '/usage/typescript/index.html'
 layout: base.liquid
 title: 'Using TypeScript'
+anchors:
+  - TypeScript
+  - SPX Namespace
+  - Component State
+  - Type Constructors
+  - Component Nodes
+  - Component Events
+  - Event Utilities
 ---

 # TypeScript

-SPX is written in TypeScript and provides thorough type coverage.
-Each definition is accompanied by detailed JSDoc annotations, providing in-depth descriptions, documentation reference links and code examples.
-Incorporating SPX into TypeScript projects is straightforward.
+SPX is developed in TypeScript, ensuring comprehensive type safety and coverage.
+Every component and utility in SPX comes with extensive JSDoc annotations that include detailed descriptions, references to relevant documentation, and practical code examples.
+This makes integrating SPX into TypeScript projects seamless and enhances developer productivity with clear, type-safe interfaces.

-> SPX is at home in a TypeScript environment and it encompasses all specificities around intelliSense capabilities.
-Developers are encouraged to adopt and use SPX within a TS project.
+> SPX thrives within a TypeScript environment, fully leveraging TypeScript's IntelliSense capabilities for enhanced developer experience.
+The framework is designed to integrate smoothly into TypeScript projects, encouraging developers to utilize SPX for its robust type system.

 ---

 # SPX Namespace

-Accessible types are provided within the `SPX` namespace export.
-The exposed types are a combination of utilities and interface structures.
-The module itself is extensively typed, the available exports should cover most cases.
+The `SPX` namespace export provides a range of accessible types, encompassing both utility types and interface structures.
+This module, being extensively typed, ensures that its exports are comprehensive enough to handle most use cases within your TypeScript projects.

 <!-- prettier-ignore -->
 ```ts